adibender/coalitions/README.md

 <a href= "http://www.stablab.stat.uni-muenchen.de/sites/files/wahlen.pdf">
 here (in German)</a>.
-In short, we assume the reported survey results to have a *Multinomial* distribution, which, assuming a not-informative *Dirichlet-Prior* (Jeffrey's prior) yields a Posterior which is also *Dirichlet*.
+In short, we assume the reported survey results to have a *Multinomial* distribution, which, assuming a not-informative *Dirichlet-Prior* (Jeffrey's prior), yields a Posterior which is also *Dirichlet*.
 Based on this Posterior we run a *Monte-Carlo simulation*, where we <br/>

 1. sample n election results from the Posterior